 A robin cheerfully greets the day at dawn.
 A horse nibbles grass under the heat of the midday sun.
 A rabbit stands still, disappearing into the grass at dusk.
 As evening falls, a frog tells the world that he's the king of the pond.
 During one summer day, these and other creatures tell their tales, celebrating their ordinary -- but extraordinary -- lives in verse.
 Young readers will be entranced by the many voices created by renowned poet Marilyn Singer.
 They will be encouraged to look more closely at the surprising world around them -- morning, noon, and night.

 Author of more than one hundred books in many genres, Marilyn Singer is the winner of the 2015 NCTE Award for Excellence in Poetry for Children.
-Her works include Mirror, Mirror, which was an ALA Notable Book, has won the Cybils Award for poetry, and was on eight major best-books-of-the-year lists; Venom, an NCTE Orbis Pictus Honor Book for Outstanding Nonfiction for Children; Fireflies at Midnight, a School Library Journal Best Book; and Tallulah’s Tutu and its sequels.
+Her works include Mirror, Mirror, which was an ALA Notable Book, won the Cybils Award for poetry, and was on eight major best-books-of-the-year lists; Venom, an NCTE Orbis Pictus Honor Book for Outstanding Nonfiction for Children; Fireflies at Midnight, a School Library Journal Best Book; and Tallulah’s Tutu and its sequels.
 She lives in Brooklyn, New York, and Washington, Connecticut, with her husband and several pets.
-Visit her online at MarilynSinger.net.
+Visit MarilynSinger.net.

 Ken Robbins specializes in photographic nonfiction books on subjects ranging from the Brooklyn Bridge to autumn leaves.
 His book Tools, with its trademark hand-tinted photographs was a New York Times Best Illustrated Book.
 His books for Atheneum include Fireflies at Midnight by Marilyn Singer, Trucks, Thunder on the Plains, and Apples.
 Mr. Robbins lives in East Hampton, Long Island.